 In 2018, I successfully launched Stroller Warriors Keesler, a running club for military spouses.
 As chapter coordinator, I'm proud to have led 125 workouts, four community events, and 5,000 combined miles ran.
 In 2019, I became certified as a Master Resilience Trainer.
 Since then, I have offered in person and virtual Resilience Trainings for military spouses.
 In January 2021, I launched a facebook group for certified military spouse resilience trainers worldwide.
 My goal is to grow a platform for spouses who are passionate about resilience and teaching skills to others, motivate each other and share best practices.
 The group has currently 170 members and growing.
 I am a connector at heart.
 Building platforms and spaces for spouses to connect, grow and support one another is my passion, which is why I am leading monthly small group meetings, where we talk about different topics and connect.
-I am also a Girl Scout leader for my daughter's Daisy Troop.

 Describe your involvement in the military community:

 I have been a Key Spouse for four years and love supporting spouses and military members.
 I am so proud to be a part of such a powerful community.
 I am a registered USO volunteer, and had the incredible opportunity to work alongside wonderful volunteers during Operation Allies Refuge/Operation Allies Welcome here at Ramstein Air Base in Germany.
 Being a part of this historic event was both, incredibly rewarding and humbling.
 I also plan and organize resilience workshops for spouses and host a monthly small group discussion in partnership with the USO.
 I am the regional Giving Tuesday Military Ambassador and organized a base wide event in November 2021, handing out over 500 gift cards to our wonderful military community and promoting the "Pay it forward" mantra.
 It was a huge success.

 Describe how you support your community: